 WordPress admin login/dashboard IP protection

-Onyx has two built-in ways to control access to your sites.
 This article describes using IP address protection to restrict access to the WordPress admin login/dashboard.
 This does not prevent users from accessing your site, it only restricts access to the WordPress admin login/dashboard.
-You could use a 'Maintenance Mode' plugin to prevent users seeing your site whilst it's in developement or whilst you are making changes.
+You could use Onyx Password Protection or a 'Maintenance Mode' plugin to prevent users seeing your site whilst it's in development or whilst you are making changes.

 There are two steps to complete, firstly enabling the admin IP protection, and then secondly providing the allowed IP address(es).